fastfire/deepdarkCTI/README.md

 The aim of this project is to collect the sources, present in the Deep and Dark web, which can be useful in Cyber Threat Intelligence contexts.

-The contributors of the project have a Telegram channel available to propose new sources to be integrated within the project and to have a place to discuss the tactics and techniques of research and analysis that are used daily.
+The contributors of the project have a Telegram groups available to propose new sources to be integrated within the project and to have a place to discuss the tactics and techniques of research and analysis that are used daily.

 **What is Cyber Threat Intelligence?**